 Most employees are lucky if they get an annual raise of two per cent.
 In the case of Bombardier, it has laid off thousand of workers worldwide to “help turn the company around.”
 There is no turning anything around when part of the problem is executive greed.
 It’s no wonder they were having financial difficulties.
 If private companies like Bombardier want to play fast and loose with their private money, then I would have no issue, but they are playing with taxpayer money.
 These funds should have come with conditions that include things like “never to be used to increase executive salaries.”
 What Bombardier and other companies like it are doing is a form of corruption, and should never be allowed under any circumstance.

 Many Canadians are going through financial hardship.
 They have never received a bailout from their government.
 A bailout would sure help me, and it would not need to be anywhere near the amount doled out to corporate giants.
-When the average Joe or Josephine has financial difficulties, they cut back, scrimp, and conserve to help make ends meet.
+When the average Joe or Josephine have financial difficulties, they cut back, scrimp, and conserve to help make ends meet.
 Why is it that Bombardier executives do not have to reduce their wages during hard times?

 Bombardier executives do not need raises.
 Deferring these compensation packages to 2020 is not the answer.
 Cancelling these bonuses altogether is the answer.
 If you are an executive of any company who finds that living on $1 million per year is not enough, then you and I need to trade places for a year.
 Living on my pay, would, I am certain, make you better appreciate what it truly means to have to cut back or tighten one’s belt.